-As promised, today I’m sharing a free pattern for footed baby pants!
+As promised, today I’m sharing a free footed baby pants pattern!
 If you hate trying to keep socks on a baby’s feet as much as I do, you’ll love these little pants!
 [Read more…]

 When I had Wyatt, my dear friend Heather sent me two (not one, but two) nursing covers that her mom and sister had made.
 I don’t know what I would have done without them and since then I’ve made some for friends, and can’t wait to make myself a new one for my soon-to-come little boy.
 Since I’ve made enough now to know how I like them best, I decided I would make my own tutorial to share with you all.